 When you think of a forest, you probably think of trees.
 Whilst trees are essential to a forest, other plants layers are important too.
 These layers include shrubs, climbers and groundcovers.

-Tiny forests popping up in Canberra
+Micro-forests popping up in Canberra

-Groundcovers a living mulch in the tiny forest
+Groundcovers a living mulch in the micro-forests

 At the forest bottom are the groundcovers.
 They have a special role to play.
 They cool the ground and provide habitat for beetles, skinks and lizards.
 Eventually the forest will become too shady for some of them and leaf litter may take their place.